A man appears frustrated while working on a laptop in an office setting, showcasing remote work challenges.

 For individuals concerned about their pornography use, wondering if it's problematic, and partners affected by it.

-Pornography is more accessible today than ever before, and for many adults, its use is a private matter that doesn’t cause significant issues.
+Pornography is more accessible today than ever before, and for many adults, its use is a private matter that doesn’t cause significant issues — and as I explore in High Libido vs. ‘Sex Addiction’: How to Tell the Difference and When to Seek Help, it’s important to distinguish between high desire and compulsive patterns.
 However, for some individuals, pornography use can evolve from a casual activity into a pattern that feels compulsive, out of control, and begins to negatively impact their lives, relationships, and well-being.
 If you’re wondering whether your own (or a partner’s) porn use has crossed a line from benign to problematic, it’s important to approach the question with nuance, understanding, and self-compassion, rather than immediate judgment or shame.
 If you’re wondering whether your own porn use has crossed a line, our specialized therapy for problematic sexual behaviors can help you find clarity.

-At The Center for Mind & Relationship, we offer a non-judgmental, therapeutic space to explore concerns related to problematic porn use and work towards healthier patterns if needed.
+In my practice, I offer a non-judgmental, therapeutic space to explore concerns related to problematic porn use — as I explore in Understanding Compulsive Sexual Behavior — and work towards healthier patterns if needed.

 It’s Not About Morality, It’s About Impact: Defining “Problematic”